Continue your studies at Bradford

 Studying a postgraduate degree in familiar surroundings allows you to maintain relationships with friends, peers and teaching staff, and removes the stress of starting afresh somewhere new.

 You can choose from over 200 postgraduate course options, and enjoy a number of benefits available to Bradford alumni.

 As a University of Bradford graduate, you will receive a 10% tuition fee discount if you continue your studies with us.
 Find out more about our Alumni Discount Scheme.

-Many of our final-year undergraduate students will receive a guaranteed offer of a place on Master's courses which are relevant to their current degree.
+Many of our final-year undergraduate students will receive a guaranteed offer of a place on Master's courses that are relevant to their current degree.
 If you are eligible for an offer you should receive an email.

-As a final-year undergraduate student at Bradford, you can fast-track your postgraduate application.
+As a final-year undergraduate student at Bradford, you can Fast-Track your postgraduate application.
 Apply for up to three Master's courses in a matter of minutes.

 If you've spent a few years at Bradford, there's a good chance you're involved in societies, sports clubs, activism, fund-raising or social events.
 Continuing at Bradford means you can stay involved.

 Many of our students progress to postgraduate study after completing their undergraduate degree at Bradford.

 Natasha, Mohammed and Keeley stayed at Bradford in order to develop their skills and knowledge in familiar surroundings: